L. S. Shashidhara

-Lingadahalli Subrahmanya Shashidhara (born 1963), currently the Centre Director of National Centre for Biological Sciences, Bengaluru, India, is an Indian developmental biologist, geneticist and a professor of biology.
-He is a Professor at the Indian Institute of Science Education and Research, Pune, and at Ashoka University, Sonepat, India.[3].
-He heads the LSS Laboratory at IISER and is known for his studies on Drosophila, particularly Evolution of appendages and functions of homeotic selector genes.
+Lingadahalli Subrahmanya Shashidhara (born 1963) is an Indian developmental biologist, geneticist and a professor of biology currently serving as the Centre Director of National Centre for Biological Sciences, Bengaluru, India.
+He was a Professor at the Indian Institute of Science Education and Research, Pune, and at Ashoka University, Sonepat, India.
+He heads the LSS Laboratory at IISER and is known for his studies on Drosophila, particularly the evolution of appendages and functions of homeotic selector genes.
 He is a J. C. Bose National Fellow of the Department of Science and Technology and an elected fellow of the Indian National Science Academy, Indian Academy of Sciences and the National Academy of Sciences, India.
 The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, in 2008, for his contributions to biological sciences.

 In 2018, L.S.
-Shashidhara has been elected an Associate Member of European Molecular Biology Organization (EMBO), making him the third scientist from India to join a group of about 1800 researchers from Europe and around the world.
+Shashidhara was elected an Associate Member of European Molecular Biology Organization (EMBO), making him the third scientist from India to join a group of about 1800 researchers.

-L. S. Shashidhara is elected as the president of the International Union of Biological Sciences (IUBS) in the 33rd General Assembly of IUBS held during the Centenary Year Event of IUBS, at Oslo, in 2019.
+L. S. Shashidhara was elected as the president of the International Union of Biological Sciences (IUBS) in the 33rd General Assembly of IUBS held during the Centenary Year Event of IUBS, at Oslo, in 2019.
 On behalf of IUBS, Shashidhara is steering an international project on Climate Change Education (titled as TROP ICSU).
 This project is supported by many unions and UN organizations.

 Biography

 L. S. Shashidhara, born on 23 March 1963 in the south Indian state of Karnataka, graduated in science from University of Agricultural Sciences, Dharwad (UAS) in 1985 and obtained a master's degree in Genetics and Plant breeding in 1987 from the same university.
 After a brief stint (1987–88) at UAS as a teaching associate, he moved to University of Cambridge in 1988 for his doctoral studies to secure a PhD in 1991.
 On completion of his post-doctoral studies at Cambridge (1991–93), he returned to India to join National Centre for Biological Sciences and worked as a visiting fellow for two years.
 Subsequently, he moved to Centre for Cellular and Molecular Biology (CCMB) in 1995 as a scientist (group leader) where he served until 2007 when he was transferred, on deputation, to the Pune centre of Indian Institutes of Science Education and Research (IISER) as a professor.
 Since then, he has been serving the institute as a professor and has served as the chair of Biology and the coordinator of the department of biology.
 He pursues his research interests as the head of the LSS Laboratory at IISER, where he hosts a number doctoral and postdoctoral scholars.
 He also serves as an honorary professor at Jawaharlal Nehru Centre for Advanced Scientific Research.
-He served as the vice-president of the Indian National Science Academy from 2015 to 2017 and Secretary General of the International Union of Biological Sciences from 2015-2019.
+He served as the vice-president of the Indian National Science Academy from 2015 to 2017 and secretary general of the International Union of Biological Sciences from 2015-2019.